-- maximum number of proxified references in the router - maximum number of unproxified references in the router plugins:routing:proxy_cache_size works in conjunction with plugins:routing:reference_cache_size.
+You can specify the maximum number of proxified endpoint references in the router using the plugins:routing:proxy_cache_size works in conjunction with plugins:routing:reference_cache_size.
 Having a smaller setting for proxy_cache_size enables the router to conserve memory, while still being ready for invocations.
 This is because proxified references use more resources than unproxified references.
 The default setting is: